bioint/MetisFL/examples/quickstart-tensorflow/README.md

 # MetisFl Quikstart: Tensorflow

-This example shows how to use MetisFL to train a Tensorflow in a simulated federated learning setting using MetisFL.
+This example shows how to use MetisFL to train a Tensorflow model in a simulated federated learning setting using MetisFL.
 This guide describes the main steps and the full scripts can be found in the [examples/quickstart-tensorflow](https://github.com/NevronAI/metisfl/tree/main/examples/quickstart-tensorflow) directory.

 ## Prerequisites